 There are often arguments about which is the "real" okonomiyaki, Osaka style or Hiroshima style, but there's really no answer for that.
 If anything, you shouldn't really talk about it if you want to avoid serious arguments with proud foodies from the rivaling areas.

 As a neutral point of view (as I'm not from either of these areas), I tend to think them as simply different ways to make okonomiyaki.
-Sometimes we call them Hiroshimayaki and Osakayaki so that word "okonomiyaki" is not used and we can avoid upsetting people.
+Sometimes we call them Hiroshimayaki and Osakayaki so that word "okonomiyaki" is not used and we can avoid upsetting anyone.

 Hiroshima | Osaka | |